Only my condemnation injures me.

 Given this means of salvation, why do we not avail ourselves of it?
 Why do we insist on suffering when perfect happiness and peace are offered without condition or qualification?

+A Course in Miracles does not denigrate the difficult experience of believing separation and suffering its apparent effects.
 We are haunted, yes.
 We fear there is no mercy anywhere.
 We believe in death and dread hell.

 The stillness of your Self remains unmoved, untouched by thoughts like these, and unaware of any condemnation which could need forgiveness . . . today we practice letting freedom come to make its home with you (W-pI.198.8:1, 9:1).